-The MPFL is the ligament that attaches the kneecap (patella) to the inner part of the knee.
+The Medial Patellofemeral Ligament (MPFL) attaches the kneecap (patella) to the inner part of the knee.
 It helps stabilize the kneecap as the knee moves, preventing it from moving or dislocating outward.

 The MFPL is most commonly injured when the kneecap is dislocated, Patients with an underlying abnormality of the knee, or those with ligament laxity or weak leg muscles are at an increased risk for patella dislocations, as are individuals involved in sports or other activities that involve pivoting.